 – There’re no litter boxes along the trail, so please don’t litter the place inside, there will be penalties if caught.

-– Stay on the marked foot trail, and don’t create bottlenecks by trying to revisit a place you already passed – keep moving forward.
+– Stay on the marked foot trail, and don’t create bottlenecks by trying to revisit a place you have already passed – keep moving forward.

 – Avoid wearing loose sandals or flip-flops, the trail at some points can be uneven or slippery – so wear proper walking/trekking footwear.